 Unlike public colleges, Bethel College Indiana does not provide a tuition discount to students who live in state.

-Tuition and fees cover the cost of attendance for one academic year, but don't cover room and board, which will be an extra charge you will incur if you live on campus.
+Fees and tuition charges quoted here do not include room and board, which will drive up your costs.
 Then again, many students end up having to pay less than full tuition after receiving financial aid and other rate reductions.